 The National Health and Medical Research Council (NHMRC) of Australia has published recommendations regarding how the public can manage exposure to lead by mitigating the risk (NHMRC, 2009).
-Methods for the safe approach to painting a house (when there is a likelihood of lead paint having been used previously) have been published by the Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC, 2009).
+Methods for the safe approach to painting a house (when there is a likelihood of lead paint having been used previously) has been published by the Australian Government Department of the Environment-now the Department of the Environment (Environment, 2009).